 Online undergraduate and graduate programs at TESU include a 124–credit hour bachelor’s degree in electrical systems engineering technology.
 Learners can transfer up to 80 credit hours from a two–year institution and apply up to 117 credit hours from a four–year programs.
 Transfer options give students flexibility when completing laboratory coursework for the program.

 TESU’s online electrical systems engineering technology degree requires learners to complete 18 credit hours in upper–division coursework.
 Students complete classes in electrical circuits, electrical devices, and communication electronics in addition to electives in areas including industrial electronics and network technology.
 Learners also complete a Capstone course at the end of the program.

-TESU is regionally accredited by the Middle States Commission on Higher Education.
+Thomas Edison State University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The electronic systems engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET.

 6. Eastern New Mexico University

 Eastern New Mexico University, founded as the University of Portales in 1927, transitioned from a two–year to a four–year degree–granting institution in 1940.
 With campuses in Portales, Roswell, Ruidoso; extensions in Hobbs and at Cannon Air Force Base; and online offerings, ENMU offers more than 60 undergraduate and graduate programs to learners around the world.

 The online bachelor of science in electronics engineering technology at ENMU includes 120 credit hours of coursework.
 Students can apply transfer credits to lower–division requirements, including general education classes.
 Learners complete 40 credit hours of upper–division classes in subjects such as renewable energy technology, control systems, and microcontroller programming before a final capstone course.